interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 Type of the next header.

-Header types include optional interledger extension headers, such as the [Source Routing Header](#source-routing-header-format) and transport protocols, such as [User-defined Transport Protocol (UTP)](../0005-user-defined-transport-protocol/).
+Header types include optional interledger extension headers, such as the [Source Routing Header](#source-routing-header-format) and transport protocols, such as [Optimistics Transport Protocol (OTP)](../0005-optimistic-transport-protocol/).

 The list of headers is terminated by the special value `0xffff`, i.e. all bits set.
 When a ledger module finishes processing a header containing this value as its `nextHeader`, it MUST stop parsing and forward all remaining bytes without modification.